MPEDS/protests-analysis/README.md

   ssh-copy-id <YOUR_USERNAME>@cliff.ssc.wisc.edu
   ```

-  Finally, enter your SSH username into a file called `.Renviron` at the
+  Finally, create a file called `.Renviron` at the root of the project and enter
-  root of the project:
+  your SSH username:

   ```
   # .Renviron